 Brian Lewis: Excessive body movements in classical performance can greatly detract from the intended musical message of the performer.
 Although it is important to have freedom of motion to help with the release of tension, this does not mean you should be a dancer on stage.
 Do not attempt to eliminate motion, but try to control it.

 A good place to begin is to analyse which extraneous body movements affect your playing, and when they happen.
 Think about the contact of your feet with the floor.
 Envision giant tree roots growing from your feet into the ground, making you feel anchored.
 Keeping your feet planted will help with excessive twisting: you want the strength of an oak and the flexibility of a willow.
 Then be sure your violin is well balanced on your left side.
 Focus your energy on keeping the plane of the violin from moving back and forth, or up and down.
 To have a visual reminder of your goal, draw a target with a bull's eye on a piece of paper and tape it to the wall, at the level you want the position of your scroll to be.
 As for ways to avoid 'over-bowing', exercises for bow divisions can increase your control.
 I carry in my violin case a piece of soft white chalk, which I use to mark on my bow the quarter, half and three-quarter marks before I practise my bow divisions during scales.
 Again, you are giving yoursel a visual reminder of how to control your bow more effectively.
 Focus on the details and you will move your attention from big gestures to little gestures.
 Greater accuracy and precision will be your reward for the economy of excessive movement.
 Learn to dance with your bow, not your body.

 Brian Lewis is an international soloist and violin professor at the Butler School of Music in Austin, Texas, US.

-This article was originally published in The Strad's November 2014 issue,
+This is an edited version of an article first published in The Strad's November 2014 issue